Transparency of the Regulatory System

 Laws and Regulations on Foreign Direct Investment

-Several public institutions are responsible for consumer protection as it relates to monopolistic and anti-competitive practices.
+Two public institutions are responsible for consumer protection as it relates to monopolistic and anti-competitive practices.
 The “Commission for the Promotion of Competition” (COPROCOM), an autonomous agency housed in the Ministry of Economy, Industry and Commerce, is charged with investigating and correcting anti-competitive behavior across the economy.
-SUTEL, the Telecommunications Superintendence, shares that responsibility with COPROCOM in the Telecommunications sector.
+The Telecommunications Superintendence (SUTEL) shares that responsibility with COPROCOM in the Telecommunications sector.
 Both agencies are charged with defense of competition, deregulation of economic activity, and consumer protection.
-COPROCOM has traditionally been underfunded and weak but under a law passed in 2019 gained greater regulatory independence and sufficient operating budget.
+COPROCOM has traditionally been underfunded and weak, although a law passed in 2019 is designed to change that by giving COPROCOM greater regulatory independence and sufficient operating budget.

 Expropriation and Compensation